General Liability for Truckers (2026): Coverage & Cost

 • $2,000,000 aggregate

-• A COI (Certificate of Insurance) is proof of coverage that brokers, shippers, and warehouses request—sometimes same-day, sometimes “before pickup.”
+• A COI is proof of coverage that brokers, shippers, and warehouses request—sometimes before pickup.

 • Additional Insured means they want their company protected under your GL for certain claims tied to your operations on their premises.

 Need general liability that actually clears broker requirements?
 Tell us what you haul, where you run, and who’s asking for the COI.
-We’ll quote GL as part of a full trucking insurance package (auto + cargo + GL) so you’re covered without overpaying.
+We’ll quote GL as part of a full trucking insurance package so you’re covered without overpaying.

 • Broker-ready COIs